 We continue on from Refreshment Port.

 Quality on this typically varies as no two pieces of beef are exactly the same, but I think Disney has improved quality control quite a bit in the last couple of years.
 Or at least the six steaks that we’ve purchased over the last three years have all been lean, tender, and cooked to a perfect medium.
 The sauce remains rich and creamy with a real earthy component from the truffle and grilled mushrooms that adorn the top of each piece.
 Presentation has also improved with the sauce neatly ladled over the meat along with the herb topper.
-At $8+, it remains an expensive proposition, but it’s “only” about $2 more than other beef items for a much higher quality piece of steak.
-It’s recommended and a no-brainer on the Disney Dining Plan as it’s one of the most expensive food items at the Festival.
+It’s very “Feast” from the Disney & Pixar Short Film Festival.
+At $8+, it remains an expensive proposition, but it’s “only” about $2 more than other beef items for a much higher quality piece of meat.

 Collective Arts Audio/Visual Lager – $5 for six ounces or $9 for twelve